CLAUDE

 - Don't use emoticons, and try to limit all text to ASCII.

-- When generating code, use a behavior-driven development cycle as described in my [@~/.claude/rules/testing](testing) rules.
+- When generating code, use a behavior-driven development cycle as described in the [@~/.claude/rules/testing](testing) rules.

-- Write clean, self-documenting code with short functions of low complexity as described in my [@~/.claude/rules/clean-code](clean-code) rules.
+- Write clean, self-documenting code with short functions of low complexity as described in the [@~/.claude/rules/clean-code](clean-code) rules.

 - Follow the SOLID principles when designing or writing code: Single Responsibility, Open/Closed, Liskov Substitution, Interface Segregation, Dependency Inversion.